 After several years with the same CAD vendor, MedStar was looking to explore new options that would support their efforts to deliver world-class care to their community.
 Their priorities included finding a partner who would provide a high-level of customer service, support their community healthcare programs, and perform system upgrades without knocking the system offline for hours at a time or requiring reinstallation of integrated software.
 MedStar’s leaders also hoped to find a CAD with built-in features such as dynamic deployment recommendations and data analytics, so they could avoid having to add “bolt-on” software that could make the system even more cumbersome.

 To manage a system this complicated, MedStar’s leaders knew they needed a dispatching solution that would have the flexibility to integrate with several other CADs and records systems, while also providing real-time system status analysis and deployment recommendations.
-Logis IDS fit the bill, and the MedStar team was impressed by its integrated coverage, demand management and automated dispatching capabilities, as well as its mobility—instead of bulky laptops in the ambulances, MedStar’s crews could access the entire system from mobile devices—in the ambulance or in a patient’s home.
+Logis IDS fit the bill, and the MedStar team was impressed by its integrated coverage, demand management and automated dispatching capabilities, as well as its mobility—instead of bulky laptops in the ambulances, MedStar’s crews could access all relevant parts of the system from mobile devices—in the ambulance or in a patient’s home.

 Making such a significant operational shift is a big challenge, and with lots of planning and collaboration, the new CAD went live in December 2016.